cernanalysispreservation/cap-client/docs/index.rst

 You can create a new analysis by specifing

 	--file  a file with the json data corresponding to the analysis JSON Schema.
 	--type  the type of analysis you want to create.

-If you don't know what is the type of analysis you want to create use this :ref:`link <types>`.

-You can only choose to create the type of analysis that you are affiliated.
+Refer to the :ref:`analysis type section <types>` to see an overview of all the options.

-E.g if you are a CMS member you can only create analysis with type cms-analysis or cms-questionnaire.
+You can create analyses that correspond to your affiliation with a collaboration.
+For example: if you are a member of the CMS collaboration, you can create analyses with type cms-analysis or cms-questionnaire.

 .. code-block:: console